 - (b) Prior to the beginning of each calendar year, the Department of Energy shall identify in the "Federal Register" a list of all utilities required to participate in the RCS program for that calendar year.
-Failure to include a utility meeting the qualifying sales guidelines on this list does not affect the requirements upon such covered utility under the RCSP rules. - (c) There are no non-regulated utitilies in Indiana which meet the "covered utility" definition and have chosen to participate in the state plan.
+Failure to include a utility meeting the qualifying sales guidelines on this list does not affect the requirements upon such covered utility under the RCSP rules. - (c) There are no non-regulated utilities in Indiana which meet the "covered utility" definition and have chosen to participate in the state plan.
 The home heating suppliers have to date chosen not to participate in this audit program.
 The Lead Agency continually encourages the involvement of the home heating suppliers, the non-regulated utilities and non-covered utilities.
 These industries have been informed that they may enter the program at anytime.
 Plan amendments will be submitted in accordance with the appropriate subparts should the home heating suppliers or non-covered utilities voluntarily or through executive order become subject to the plan.
-(Department of Commerce; Division of Energy; 55 IAC 3.1-2-1; filed Mar 28, 1984, 9:07 am: 7 IR 1157; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267)
+(Office of the Lieutenant Governor; Division of Energy; 16 IAC 2-2-1; filed Mar 28, 1984, 9:07 am: 7 IR 1157; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267) NOTE: Transferred from the Department of Commerce (55 IAC 3.1-2-1) to the Office of the Lieutenant Governor (16 IAC 2-2-1) by P.L.4-2005, SECTION 150, effective February 9, 2005.

-55 IAC 3.1-2-2 Enforcement considerations
+16 IAC 2-2-2 Enforcement considerations